Last Updated on

 Dual diagnosis (co-morbidity of multiple mental health conditions)

 As this list of suggested topics demonstrates, there are dozens, if not hundreds, of topics for discussion in group therapy.
-Some of them will only be appropriate or effective in specific groups or situations, but some will be useful in all types of groups.
+Some of them will only be appropriate or effective in specific groups or situations, but some will be useful for all types of groups.
 The best discussion topics will depend on the focus of the group, the stage of treatment, and the type of session.

 7 Group Therapy Ice Breakers and Activities for Adults